rewe-digital/frost/README.md

     // The maximum time to wait (in minutes) for the SUT healthcheck to signal UP after service start, default is 5. sutReadinessTimeoutInMinutes = 10

-    // Docker compose file describing the environment of the SUT including all of its dependencies, default is 'docker-compose.yml'.
+    // Docker compose file describing the environment of the SUT including all of its dependencies.
+    // Relative directories are being considerd relative to the project directory.
+Default is 'docker-compose.yml'.
     // You should omit ports, s.t. the plugin will chose a random free port. composeFile = 'docker-compose.frost.yml'

     // Docker compose file to describe the environment of the browsers.
+    // Relative directories are being considerd relative to the project directory.
 Default is 'docker-compose.override.frost.yml'.
     // There is no need to manage this manually, it is just for internal use. composeOverrideFile = 'docker-compose.override.frost.yml'